MPtasz/PilotInfo/README.md

 ## PilotInfo.txt FORMAT (one value per line, no header in the file)

+**PilotInfo.Txt example**

+  - Line 1 - Any Name
+  - Line 2 - Any Street Address
+  - Line 3 - Any City/State/Zip
+  - Line 4 - Any Phone #
+  - Line 5 - Any AMA #
+  - Line 6 - Any FAA #
+  - Line 7 - Any TRUST #

+**PilootInfo.Txt Information**

 | Line # | Label          | Length         | Hint           |
 | ------ | -------------- | -------------- | -------------- |